mecsbalint/workbooks/workbooks/module_python.md

     : `dir()` function returns a list of the names of the object's properties and methods without their values.
 It helps inspect objects, modules and functions.

-## Functions and Scopes in Python
+## Functions and Scopes in Python✔

-* What are the scopes in Python and how do they work?
+* What scopes are there in Python and how do they work?

     : Scope in programming the scope of a name (variable) defines the region of a program where the code can access it.
 In Python there is global and local scopes.
 The former means that the name is accessible from everywhere with no restrictions, while the latter means it's accessible from its own scope.
 A scope can be the body function or lambda expression.
 A name is accessible from other scopes if they are nested into the name's scope.